 Grades are based on percentages as tabulated above (there will be absolutely NO curving of the grades).
 Scores in all the above categories will be posted on Blackboard regularly.
-I encourage you to keep track of your overall percentage grade to be aware of how you are progressing in the class.
+I encourage you to keep track of your overall percentage grade to be aware of how you are progressing in the course.
 Late assignment submission or make-up exams are not accepted for a grade unless a VALID university excuse is presented to me at least one week before.
 There are no options for any extra credit activities.

 Exams: There will be three exams.
-The exams will cover materials mostly from class lectures, reading assignments, and class discussion.
-You will need to understand each concept covered in each class.
-Exams include a combination of general and critical thinking question types including but are not limited to multiple choice question, feature identification in diagrams/pictures, matching, hot spot questions, multiple answers, fill-in-the-blank, calculated formula/numeric questions, either/or questions, short answers.
+The exams will cover materials mostly from lecture materials, reading assignments.
+You will need to understand each concept covered in each lecture.
+Exams include a combination of general and critical thinking question types including but are not limited to multiple-choice questions, feature identification in diagrams/pictures, matching, hot spot questions, multiple answers, fill-in-the-blank, calculated formula/numeric questions, either/or questions, short answers.